letsbuilders/influx-reporter/README.md

 gem 'influx_reporter', '~> 3.0.9'
 ```

-The Opbeat gem adheres to [Semantic
+The InfluxReporter gem adheres to [Semantic
 Versioning](http://guides.rubygems.org/patterns/#semantic-versioning)
 and so you can safely trust all minor and patch versions (e.g. 3.x.x) to
 be backwards compatible.